-This fix applies to all Ultimaker 2 and Ultimaker 3 series machines.
+This fix applies to all Ultimaker 2, Ultimaker 3, and S-line machines.

 - 2mm allen key or 2mm hex head screwdriver